What Is ERP Psychology And Therapy?

 In reference to brainwaves, “ERP” stands for “event-related potential.”
 Event-related potentials (also known as evoked-related potential, evoked responses, or evoked oscillations) focus on studying the brain’s electrical activity in direct response to a specific event or a sensory, cognitive, or motor stimulus.
 A highly sensitive device called an electroencephalogram (EEG) can measure the brain’s real-time neural responses in microvolts via electrodes that are adhered to the scalp.
 EEGs can measure activity to the millisecond.

-Using event-related potential in psychology and medicine
+Event-related potential in psychology

 Event-related potentials are essential elements of neuroscience psychology.
 Electroencephalograms (EEGs) are such perceptive machines that researchers can analyze the timing and intensity of event-related potentials to detect an individual’s cognitive processes, such as attention, memory, and language comprehension.